SystemsApproach/5G/disaggregate.rst

 implement an end-to-end path through the fabric, which in practice happens with the aid of other, fabric aware, control applications (as implied by the “…” in the Figure).
-We describe the complete picture in more detail in a later section, but for now, the big takeaway is that the control plane components of the 5G overlay can be realized as control applications for an SDN-based underlay.
+We describe the complete picture in more detail in the next chapter, but for now, the big takeaway is that the control plane components of the 5G overlay can be realized as control applications for an SDN-based underlay.